markgoodyear/markgoodyear.github.io/_posts/2014-01-19-getting-started-with-gulp.md

 {% highlight js  %}
-return gulp.src('src/styles/main.scss')
+return sass('src/styles/main.scss', { style: 'expanded' })
 {% endhighlight %}

-This is the `gulp.src` API where we define the source file(s).
+This is the new `gulp-ruby-sass` API where we define the source file(s) and pass in any options.
+For many other plugins, you would use the `gulp.src` API which we use later in this post (`return gulp.src(...)`).
 It also can be a glob pattern, such as `/**/*.scss` to match multiple files.
 By returning the stream it makes it asynchronous, ensuring the task is fully complete before we get a notification to say it's finished.

 {% highlight js  %}
-.pipe(sass({ style: 'expanded' }))
+.pipe(autoprefixer('last 2 version'))
 {% endhighlight %}

 We use `.pipe()` to pipe the source file(s) into a plugin.
 Usually the options for a plugin are found on their respective GitHub page.
 I've linked them above for convenience.
+Pipes are chainable so you can add as many plugins as you need to the stream.

 {% highlight js  %}